UK investigator says Chinese officials mistreated him to get GSK confession

 Their case unfolded alongside a Chinese investigation of GSK that led to a $489 million fine and has been held up as an example of the potential risks faced by foreigners gathering information in China.

-”We arrive here with a heavy toll on our health,“ Humphrey said in comments emailed to Reuters via a family friend. ”I have a prostate tumor and Ying has kidney disease.
+”We arrive here with a heavy toll on our health,“ Humphrey said in comments emailed to Reuters via a family friend. ”I have a prostate tumour and Ying has kidney disease.

 Humphrey, who has disputed allegations of wrongdoing, said during his time in jail, prison officers deliberately obstructed his requests for the appropriate medical attention.